romland/xorzee/README.md

 	(seems to be some node packages)
 	- primary concern for me is that I want to switch back to 'previous mode' (e.g. TV) after streaming a clip
 - Recording simulation should be moved into Recorder actually (realized this late as it propagated outside of MotionRuleEngine)
+- get rid of 'bl'?

+## Thoughts
+- I suppose one _could_ argue that there is no _real_ need to cluster on the server, as long as we can filter out noise and get an idea of whether something is moving (we do a bit more today).
+  But since entire h264 stream is sent to client, that one _could_ do clustering by plucking out motion vectors in broadway.
+I do feel the client is burdened enough, already -- and having the clusters on server side give some more opportunities.

+## Enclosure
+- for IR camera + RaspiZero: https://www.thingiverse.com/thing:3239931
+	-- well, basically: https://www.thingiverse.com/tag:raspberry_pi_zero_w/page:4 (this is page 4)

 ## Known bugs
 - when reconfiguring resolution, ignore-area does not scale (need to reload to get it shown correctly)